jyelewis/RPCAPI/README.md

 Actions can then be called remotely, either using a websocket and the client SDK or via a web api.

-Designed to solve the problem of constantly building project structures around socket.io to manage many endpoints as well as providing a much nicer way to communicate with the server (RPC instead of messaging)
+Designed to solve the problem of constantly building project structures around socket.io to manage many endpoints as well as providing a much nicer way to communicate with the server (RPC instead of messaging).

 ## Contents
 - [Benefits of RPC over socket messaging](#benefits-of-rpc-over-socket-messaging)